DNXLabs/terraform-aws-kinesis-stream-es/README.md

 This terraform module can load [streaming data](https://aws.amazon.com/streaming-data/) into your Amazon Elasticsearch Service domain from Amazon Kinesis Data Firehose and Amazon CloudWatch Logs.

-You have the option to :
+You have the option to:

 - Create or not a elastisearch domain.
 If true, will create aws elasticsearch domain.
 - Encrypt at rest options.
 Only available for certain instance types.